 The city has quaint cafes and restaurants where you can eat.
 Besides, the nightlife is also vibrant.

-5# Places to Visit in Romania: Bucharest
+5. Best Places to Visit in Romania: Bucharest

 The capital city of Romania- Bucharest, is also known as the “Paris of the East” because of its architectural elegance, picturesque gardens, and SHOPPING MALLS!